JAlcocerT/JAlcocerT/content/blog/dev-waitinglist.md

 ![alt text](/blog_img/dev/porkbun/4-porkbun-buy-ui.png)

+Once bought, I updated the NS to be the CF ones:

 ![alt text](/blog_img/dev/porkbun/5-cloudflare-ns-check.png)

 ![alt text](/blog_img/dev/porkbun/6-ns-ok.png)

-I was **trying to buy the domains programatically via the API**, but I could just get the quoted price:
+I was **trying to buy the domains programatically via the API**, but I could just get the quoted price via script:

 ```sh
 uv run porkbun-domains.py
 ```

+It seems its just not possible to do so as [per reddit post](https://www.reddit.com/r/PorkBun/comments/1kqwq9y/programmatically_purchase_new_domain_via_api/)

 I had to buy `beyondajourney.lol` via the UI instead for couple of $ the first year.